Satisfactory Academic Progress

 First term students earning grades of all F’s, FN’s and/or FW’s may be suspended for two terms following the unsuccessful term.

 The first time academic standards are not met, the student will be placed on academic warning for the next term of enrollment.
 Once the warning is issued, a hold is placed on the student’s account.
-Students must contact their Advisor to develop a success plan to improve their academic standing.
+The student must fill out the online Academic Warning Agreement Form to have the registration hold removed.

 While on academic warning, a student is required to earn the following: